pythonai170624/pages/A11-decision-tree.md

 ### PRUNING
 Pruning is a technique in machine learning that reduces the size of decision trees by removing sections that provide little power to classify instances.
 The goal is to reduce complexity and prevent overfitting.

+When a subtree is pruned, it's typically replaced with a leaf node that represents the average value (for regression) or the majority class (for classification) of the original subtree's leaves.

 ```
 Before Pruning:
        ┌─────────┐